tommysullivan/ts-injector/readme.md

 whether or not the "quick installer" CLI should be deprecated with the 5.1 release.
 But then again there are not any changes to quick installer for 5.1 release so it may be ok to leave it in the next release.

+In the PRD as of 12/11, the milestones are listed as:

+* 8/30 - M1(Demo, no installation packaging, alpha/rough Kibana/Grafana dashboards)
+* 9/30 - M2(QA start, includes packaging for most services, draft Kibana/Grafana dashboards)
+* 10/30 - M3(Beta, complete packaging, early preview of Spyglass chart on Monet framework)
+* 12/15 - M4 Final

 ## Customers

 UHG, Cisco, Rubicon, Comscore, MachineZone